Troubleshooting the databases

 shmmaxkernel setting to approximately 50% of the total RAM.

-shmallkernel setting to the quotient of the new
+shmallkernel setting, divide the value of the

-Set the new kernel settings:
+Set the new kernel settings by running:

 sysctl -w kernel.shmmax=<your shmmax calculation> sysctl -w kernel.shmall=<your shmall calculation>

 The PuppetDB default port conflicts with another service

 By default, PuppetDB communicates over port 8081.
 In some cases, this might conflict with other services, such as McAfee ePolicy Orchestrator.

 Install PuppetDB in text mode with the non-default port specified on the